roxanageambasu/roxanageambasu.github.io/index.md

 (CS) at the University of Washington.
 I did my undergraduate in my home country, Romania, at the Polytechnic University of Bucharest, also majoring in CS.
+I am now part of the [Columbia Software Systems Lab](http://systems.cs.columbia.edu/), an energetic group of professors and students working on highly relevant challenges in today's cutting-edge technologies, such as mobile devices, cloud computing, and distributed systems.

 For my research in cloud and mobile data privacy, I received a Microsoft Research Faculty Fellowship, a `Brilliant 10'' Popular Science nomination, an NSF CAREER award,  an Early Career Award